Let’s check out a few national parks near San Francisco…

 Alcatraz Island is a notable landmark close to San Francisco Maritime National Historical Park.

-The cost per visit is $15 for adults (whose age is 16 years and over), while kids are free (whose age is 15 and under).
-It opens 24 hours a day.
+The cost per visit is $15 for adults (age 16 years and over), while kids are free (that age 15 and under).
+It is open 24 hours a day.

 San Francisco Maritime National Historical Park offers a historical experience.
-You can examine historical ships from various eras in the park and also discover the fascinating past at the museum.
+You can examine historical ships from various eras in the park and also discover the fascinating past at the Maritime Museum, which is housed in the former Aquatic Park Bathhouse Building.

 6. John Muir National Historic Site